wp-plugins/football-pool/readme.txt

 Default language is now English.
 Change de `WPLANG` constant if you want to use another language.
 If you're upgrading from a version prior to v1.3 you get a warning that the column `max_answers` already exists.
 That's fine, the plugin will work and you won't get the warning again.

 = 1.4.5 =
 Highcharts API was removed from the plugin.
-See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.
+See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.3.4 =
+* Bug fix: in some setups the division of the score calculation in multiple sub-steps caused the scores to be multiplied by the number of sub-steps (e.g. 2 or 3).
+Thanks Fares and Bart for reporting the bug and helping me with the debug info.
+* Bug fix: tinymce button added the wrong code for the [fp-predictions] shortcode to the text editor (thanks pjbursnall for reporting the bug).

+= 2.3.3 =
+* Bug fix: internal server error (bad header) in score calculation AJAX call (thanks Josh and sindris for reporting the bug and giving me the information from the error log).
+* Bug fix: removing users as a player resulted in an undefined function error (thanks Josh for reporting the bug).

+= 2.3.1 =
+* Bug fix: plugin broke the "featured image" function of WordPress (thanks CornelB for reporting the bug).
+* Option to keep data on uninstall is now enabled by default.

 = 2.3.0 =
-* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling.
+* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling (with fallback to 'normal' calculation).
 * Added pagination to the user admin page (default is 20 per page; because of a bug in WP 3.6 and below it is not possible to change it in the screen options tab, so change it in the define.php file).
 * Added pagination to the matches admin page (default is 50 per page; because of a bug in WP 3.6 and below it is not possible to change it in the screen options tab, so change it in the define.php file).
 * New feature: link a question to a match.
 Linked questions are displayed beneath the match on the prediction form.